CMU-IDeeL/CMU-IDeeL.github.io/README.md

 # Info to know

-A brain dump about the website... feel free to disreguard if you choose a different direction...
+A brain dump about the website... feel free to disregard if you choose a different direction...

 ## Transitioning between semesters